Ancient Greek philosophers first

 driving the turbine.

-of neutron absorbing material, these can be moved in or out of the core to
+– made of neutron absorbing material, these can be moved in or out of the

-control the reaction and maintain it at a critical level or to stop the
+core to control the reaction and maintain it at a critical level or to stop

-to prevent radioactive material from escaping in case of excessive internal
+vessel – to prevent radioactive material from escaping in case of

-neutron shield – (concrete or other material) to protect operators and
+structure or neutron shield – (concrete or other material) to protect

 Nuclear Fusion